sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

 The forcefields are a dump for interactions with their parameters, but also for atom specific information or residue definitions in form of a :class:`BuildingBlock`.
+Objects for modifying residues can be set in form of :class:`BlockModifier` or :class:`HydrogenConstructor`.
 They're also involved in the naming mess we're observing in the molecular mechanics community and contain definable renaming rules, that can be applied on an :class:`EntityHandle` for renaming from e.g. PDB standard to the forcefield